kakavip/JetBrainsTools/TeamCity/README.txt

-Create some folder save track for Hub: datadir/ logs/
+Create some folder save track for TeamCity: datadir/ logs/